 How the Limit Switch Works

 The limit switch plays an important role in every normal cycle of the furnace.
-When the thermostat calls for heat, the furnace burners light and begin heating the heat exchanger.
-Initially, the air above the heat exchanger—in the supply plenum—is not warm enough to blow into the house, so the limit switch keeps the blower off.
-When the air in the plenum reaches the high limit setting on the limit switch, the switch turns on and activates the blower fan, circulating air through the heat exchanger on its way to the house while simultaneously pulling cool air from the house and into the furnace.
+When the thermostat calls for heat, the furnace burners ignite and begin heating the heat exchanger.
+Initially, the air above the heat exchanger—in the supply plenum—is not warm enough to heat the house, so the limit switch keeps the blower off.
+When the air in the plenum reaches the lower setting on the limit switch, the switch turns on and activates the blower fan, circulating air through the heat exchanger on its way to the house while simultaneously pulling cool air from the house through the air returns and into the furnace.

-When the house temperature reaches the setting on the thermostat the burners turn off, but the limit switch keeps the blower running for a little while to extract as much heat as possible from the heat exchanger.
-When the air in the supply plenum drops to the lower setting on the limit switch, the switch shuts off the fan until the next cycle begins.
+When the house temperature reaches the designated setting on the thermostat, the burners turn off, but the limit switch keeps the blower running for a little while to extract as much heat as possible from the heat exchanger.
+When the air in the supply plenum drops back to the lower setting on the limit switch, the switch shuts off the fan until the next cycle begins.

-The other important function of the limit switch is to shut off the burners if the heat exchanger gets too hot, which can crack the piping in the exchanger, effectively ruining the furnace.
+The other important function of the limit switch is to shut off the burners if the heat exchanger gets too hot—a condition that can crack the piping in the exchanger, effectively ruining the furnace.
 Overheating can occur if there is a problem with the blower fan or if the furnace filter is so dirty that it restricts airflow through the furnace and exchanger so that the exchanger doesn't cool as it should.

 Limit Switch Malfunctions

 One common symptom of a malfunctioning limit switch is a blower fan that doesn't shut off.
 This happens when the switch fails to shut off after the burners have stopped and the air exchanger is sufficiently cool.